megjohnson1999/phage-pipeline/README.md

 # Options:

-reads: specify path to directory where paired-end fastq reads are
+reads: specify path to directory where paired-end fastq reads are (with suffixes _1.fastq.gz and _2.fastq.gz)

 outdir: specify path to directory where all outputs will be created